 Most Stylish Car Seat for a Dog – Me & My Pets Booster Seat

 Transport your pet in style with this booster, a perfect small K9 car seat by Me and My Pets, it comes in 2 sizes small and medium and has a cosy fleece interior with beautiful outside seat covers.
-This booster rests on the seat unlike some which loop around the headrest.
+This booster rests on the seat unlike some that loop around the headrest.

 - No tether for harness

+An ideal car seat for small dogs.
 This waterproof dog booster by Genorth comes in 2 colours, black, blue and pink and is the perfect way to keep your puppy car seats clean while keeping your pooch secure and able to see out of the window.
 Suitable for pups up to 11lbs and compatible with most vehicle models.

 - May need a blanket or soft seat cover